 In order to remain in good standing and/or to progress, an undergraduate student must: a) fulfill all prerequisite requirements, b) maintain a Cumulative GPA of 2.0 or higher, and c) earn grades of 'C' or better in all HSA courses.
-When an undergraduate student's cumulative GPA falls below 2.0, the student will be placed on Academic Probation by the Health Services Administration Program and will be notified by registered mail.
+When an undergraduate student's cumulative GPA falls below 2.0, or when a grade below "C" is earned in an HSA course, even though their cumulative GPA may be above 2.0, the student will be placed on Academic Probation by the Health Services Administration Program and will be notified by registered mail.
 By University policy, the student has one semester to bring his/her CGPA up to 2.0 (refer to "Academic Dismissal" section).

-The undergraduate student must repeat any HSA course in which less than a C was earned at the first opportunity and earn a grade of C or higher to progress onward in the curriculum.
+The undergraduate student must repeat any HSA course in which less than a C was earned at the first opportunity and earn a grade of C or higher, as well as maintain his/her CGPA at 2.0 or higher, to progress onward in the curriculum.
 It is the responsibility of the student to follow up with the advisor if the student receives a poor or failing grade in a course.
 The purpose of this communication is to notify the student of his/her academic standing and provide additional support and guidance that will enable the student to improve his/her academic performance and successfully complete the Bachelor of Science degree.
 A course may be repeated only once.